perwin/imfit/docs/imfit_tutorial.md

 A model fit to an image can consist of multiple image functions (and multiple copies of each image function), but for now let's just try a S&eacute;rsic function with elliptical isophotes.
-This is encoded in the "config\_sersic\_ic3478\_256.dat" file
+This is encoded in the "config\_sersic\_ic3478\_256.dat" file.

 	imfit ic3478rss_256.fits -c config_sersic_ic3478_256.dat --mask ic3478rss_256_mask.fits \
 	--gain=4.725 --readnoise=4.3 --sky=130.14

-The result is (statistically, at least) a significantly better fit:
+The result is a significantly better fit:

 	Reduced Chi^2 = 1.055366
 	AIC = 66946.393806, BIC = 67009.795665